Lingesh-S/Lingesh-S/README.md

 - 🌱 Developing AI/ML-powered workflows for financial data automation
 - 🤖 Building and fine-tuning language models for intelligent XBRL tagging
 - 🛠 Designing and implementing RAG pipelines, LangChain-based assistants, fine-tuned custom models, and transformer-powered solutions using Python
+- ⚡ Fun Fact: I vent to AI models more than I talk to humans on some days.

 ---